amit-bhandari/Instant-Wallpaper-Changer/README.md

 # quick-wallpaper-changer-linux
-Quickly change wallpaper by typing couple words
+Quickly change wallpaper by typing couple words OR download all 100 HD latest wallpapers from google search by giving search term.

 Ever came something/someone in mind and wanted to change your wallapaper according to mood?
 What to do?